DFE-Digital/publish-teacher-training/guides/adr/0017-migrate-school-data-into-new-relationship-model.md

 Preserving UUIDs on `provider_school` keeps the new model compatible with downstream location lookups.
 Linking `course_school` to `provider_school` means course-school API responses can return the same relationship UUID without duplicating it.

 Allowing the main-site duplicate case prevents data loss where a provider or course has both a normal school relationship and a main-site relationship for the same GIAS school.

+It also preserves existing provider workflows and API behaviour.
+The main-site relationship can continue to appear as `Main Site` externally and can retain a separate UUID from the normal school relationship.

 The cost is more careful uniqueness logic and clearer tests around duplicate protection.

 The migration deliberately does not switch application read paths by itself.
 Dual-write and feature-flag rollout decisions are covered by [ADR 18](0018-roll-out-school-relationship-model-with-dual-writes-and-feature-flags.md).